bitwarden/help/_articles/features/auto-fill-browser.md

 ## On Page Load

 Auto-fill on Page Load is an **experimental and opt-in** feature offered by Bitwarden Browser Extensions.
 Auto-fill on page load will auto-fill login information when a web page corresponding to a Login item's URI value loads.
-When enabled, you can set the default behavior (i.e. on for all Vault items or off for Vault items).
+Once enabled, you can set the default behavior (i.e. on for all Vault items or off for Vault items).

 To enable this feature, navigate to **Settings** &rarr; **Options** in your Browser Extension, select the **Enable Auto-fill On Page Load** option, and choose your default behavior.
-Once enabled and the default behavior is set, you can specify auto-fill on page load behavior for each individual Vault item:
+Once enabled and the default behavior is set, you can additionally specify auto-fill on page load behavior for each individual Vault item:

 {% image autofill/onpageloadfull.png %}